By Pete Schmitt, CTO, cStor

 - Will I be able to easily spin up systems in the event a mission-critical application goes down?

 - What happens to my data if my cloud provider(s) go offline?
-Be sure you understand the true ramifications and full costs to the business if if one or more of your providers goes offline, including the fine print of your SLA and potential losses if business-critical apps go down.
+Be sure you understand the true ramifications and full costs to the business if one or more of your providers goes offline, including the fine print of your SLA and potential losses if business-critical apps go down.

 Remember when Amazon’s EC2 service suffered an outage earlier this year?
 That outage, according to Amazon itself, lasted nearly 11 hours.
-Several high profile technology firms had serious issues result from the outage, and the 10-day credit Amazon offered was not likely near enough to cover their true cost to the business.
+Several high profile technology firms had serious issues resulting from the outage, and the 10-day credit Amazon offered was not likely near enough to cover their true cost to the business.
 It’s best to have a backup and DR plan in place that insulates your business to the highest degree possible.

 Lesson learned.
 We hope.

 Easy to say, but what are the actions you can and should take starting tomorrow to be sure you have high availability, reliability and are as insulated as possible from potential outages?
 I think there are really three keys to getting this right no matter what type of business you run.